 Sound public procurement policies and practices are one of the essential elements of good governance.
 Good practices reduce costs and produce timely results that support effectively the work of the end-user; poor practices lead to waste and delays and are often the cause of allegations of corruption and government inefficiency.

 It is important that any procurement system should be owned by its practitioners, so that the business community has confidence in its integrity and is familiar with its requirements.
 There is therefore no “one size fits all”.
-Procurement systems differ between different Nigerian States, reflecting different procurement practices and business customs.
+Procurement systems vary between different Nigerian States, reflecting different procurement practices and business customs.

 An advantage of having a well-developed procurement framework based on open competitive bidding is that there is less reliance on exclusively local sources, with new potential suppliers able to enter the market, bringing a greater degree of competition and innovation that may lead to procurement contracts of better value.
 The rules and procedures are clearly laid down and each party knows its obligations and responsibilities.
 There is thus a legal basis for holding government officials and bidders and contractors to account, thus reducing opportunities for corruption, collusion and other malpractices.
 Government contracts are based on a shared understanding of obligations, so that contractors know the resources they need to deploy to fulfil their contractual obligations and government bodies or agencies do not enter into contracts unless they are able to meet their payment obligations.

 The guiding principles for public procurement, together with the organisational structure to be established in each State and the broad procedures to be followed during the procurement and contract management process, are enshrined in the State’s Public Procurement Law.
 The Public Procurement Regulations support the implementation of the Law by providing greater detail about the workings of the organisational structure and the procedures to be followed to uphold the principles in the Law.
 Together, the Law and Regulations demonstrate the State’s commitment to good procurement and contract management practices and provide the basis of authority for enforcement action to be taken by an independent regulatory body for procurement in the State (xxx State Public Procurement Agency) and by bidders and contractors to uphold their interests when fair practice has not been upheld.
-The Regulations recognise that public procurement is developing and new practices may be more expedient and therefore contains provisions for a Procuring Entity (PE) to request to the State Public Procurement Agency (SPPA) that revisions be made to the Regulations to take account of new legislation, or new improved practices, policies or procedures.
+The Regulations recognise that public procurement is developing, and new practices may be more expedient and therefore contains provisions for a Procuring Entity (PE) to request to the State Public Procurement Agency (SPPA) that revisions be made to the Regulations to take account of new legislation, or new improved practices, policies or procedures.

 In addition to these legal documents, the SPPA, in accordance with its powers under the Law, may issue circulars that provide instructions for the better performance of particular functions and practices.